The best solar generators are lightweight, easy to use, and reliable

 Let’s look at some of the best solar generators on the market today.
 Whether you want to bring it camping, use it in your home, prepare for an emergency, or all three, these sweet little packages can cover all your needs.

-At the end of our list, we also answer some FAQs about solar generator size, battery type, and equipment.
-But before we get started, what exactly is a solar generator anyway?
+At the end of our list, we also answer some FAQs about solar generator size, battery type, and equipment to help you choose the right model for your needs.

 Solar generators come in all sizes, from little 150 Wh babies to keep your phone charged on a weekend camping trip, to 1,500+ Wh that can run larger appliances.
 The best solar generators are durable, easy to use, well-priced, and enjoy great reviews from customers.